drBenway/pixi-vn-wiki/start/why.md

 * [`Pygame_sdl2`](https://github.com/renpy/pygame_sdl2): This canvas is absolutely underperforming.
 This can be tested by inserting more moving graphic elements into Renpy.
 * PixiJS: It is based on more modern systems and has great performance.
 This can be tested directly from an example made by PixiJS: [Exemple](https://pixijs.com/8.x/examples/textures/render-texture-advanced).

-**Interface performance:**
+**UI performance:**

-* Ren'Py's interface is based on canvas components that use images within the project.
+* Ren'Py's UI is based on canvas components that use images within the project.
 * In Pixi’VN you can use HTML and/or JavaScript frameworks, known for their performance and usability, or cancas.
 HTML/JavaScript components are not necessarily based on images, which leads to a smaller project size.

 **Project size:**

-* The entire interface of Renpy is based on "physical images" and this makes the size of the project very large.
+* The entire UI of Renpy is based on "physical images" and this makes the size of the project very large.
 * In a Pixi’VN project, you can choose whether and which graphics component library to use or use a canvas with a "physical images".
 Being a library it does not determine the size of the project, but if you use [vite](https://vitejs.dev/) or other tools, the size of the project will be very small.

 ### Device Distribution